frangar97/frangar97/README.md

 I enjoy using my creativity to solve problems and am passionate about the programming world and new technologies.

-🔭 I’m currently working on creating a mobile application using flutter and as a backend using .Net

-💞️ I’m looking to collaborate on a company that can help me to improve my skills as a developer.

 ### Contact me

 - **Gmail:**		**97fran98@gmail.com**